abetkin/blacksquare/README.md

     POST /snippets/ title=aaa code=bbb

-The code below demonstrates the simplest use of the framework: just patching.
+The code below allows to add new snippet instance by not authorized user (the action normally forbidden).
+It  demonstrates the simplest use of the framework: just patching.
-For an example on how it can be used with [django](https://www.djangoproject.com/), see ``middleware.GMiddleware``.
+(To see how it was intrgrated with [django](https://www.djangoproject.com/), see ``middleware.GMiddleware``).

     @groutine()
     def start_view():